acmsigsoft/EmpiricalStandards/docs/GroundedTheory.md

 Dennis A. Gioia, Kevin G. Corley, and Aimee L. Hamilton.
 "Seeking qualitative rigor in inductive research: Notes on the Gioia methodology." _Organizational Research Methods_ 16, no. 1 (2013): 15-31.

 Janet Morse Morse, Barbara J. Bowers, Kathy Charmaz, Adele E. Clarke, Juliet Corbin, Caroline Jane Porr, and Phyllis Noerager Stern (eds).
 (2021) _Developing Grounded Theory: The Second Generation Revisited_.
 Routledge, New York, USA.

-Terry Rowlands, Neal Waddell, and Bernard McKenna.
-2016.
-Are We There Yet?
-A Technique to Determine Theoretical Saturation. *Journal of Computer Information Systems*.
-56, 1 (2016), 40–47.

 Klaas-Jan Stol, Paul Ralph, and Brian Fitzgerald.
 2016.
 Grounded theory in software engineering research: a critical review and guidelines.
 In